kubeedge/kubeedge/docs/proposals/sig-device-iot/provide-a-commom-mqtt-mapper.md

 Firstly, different device manufacturers may implement customizations and extensions to the MQTT protocol, leading to interoperability issues between devices.
 Secondly, the diversity of serialization formats presents another challenge when handling device data.
 JSON, YAML, and XML are common serialization methods, each with its unique advantages and application scenarios.

-Therefore, developing a universal MQTT can help developers simplify the device integration process, improve system flexibility and reliability.
+Therefore, developing a universal MQTT mapper can help developers simplify the device integration process and improve system flexibility and reliability.

 ### Goals

-For developers or end users of a common MQTT mapper solutions, the goals of a common MQTT mapper are:
+For developers or end users of a common MQTT mapper solution, the goals of a common MQTT mapper are:

 - Add a new Mapper for the MQTT protocol to the kubeedge/mappers-go project using the latest mapper-framework.